-I’ve just lost fifteen percent of my body weight, some of it during the Covid-19 shutdown, and I feel fabulous.
+I’ve just lost fifteen percent of my body weight, some of it during the Covid-19 shutdown, and I feel on top of the world.
 The sense of achievement has helped me stay positive through the disappointment of losing my job due to coronavirus.

-While many people have been lounging around in their isolation fat pants, I’ve managed to get back into my skinny jeans.
-I haven’t fit into them in years but refused to throw them out just in case, you know, one day I might shed what my partner jokingly calls my ‘whale blubber’ (I’m a keen ocean swimmer).
+While many people joke about lounging around in their isolation fat pants, I’ve managed to get back into my skinny jeans.
+I haven’t fit into them in years but refused to throw them out just in case, you know, one day I might shed what my partner jokingly calls my ‘whale blubber’ (I’m a keen ocean swimmer*).

 If I can lose weight, you can too

 Haigh’s chocolates.
 Kettle chips.
 Blueberry muffins.
-Soft creamy cheese.
+Brie cheese.
 Crispy bacon.
-Sourdough bread.
-Lashings of butter.
-Vanilla slices with passionfruit icing.
+Sourdough bread and lashings of butter.
 These are a few of my favourite things.
 When I worked on the Biggest Loser Club online program, my manager told me I was a very hungry person.
 I get hangry too.